phildaniels/web3app/README.md

 # Running this example

 Run the following commands in multiple terminals.
-You system will need node, npx, npm, azure functions cli, and metamask installed in your browser
+You system will need node, npx, npm, azure functions cli, a pinata account, a mongodb api cosmos db available, and metamask installed in your browser

 ### Terminal 1